A Secure Consensus Protocol for Sidechains: UCS Framework Model

-Each one of these entities are identified with a unique ID.
-The basic construction of the protocol is depicted in Fig. \ref{fig:Protocol_Pi} (only all the communication paths for $V_1$ and $C_1$ are depicted for simplicity, showing 2 clients and 4 validators).
-We denote as $\mathcal{V}=\{V_1, V_2, \dots , V_n\}$, the set of validators, and $\mathcal{C}=\{C_1, C_2, \dots , C_m\}$ the set of clients.
+The protocol $\Pi$ is built with $4$ computing entities, validators $\mathcal{V}$, clients $\mathcal{C}$, the mainchain (or global ledger) $\mathcal{L}$, and the smart contract $\mathbb{C}$ to perform different functions.
+Each one of these entities is identified with a unique ID.
+The basic construction of the protocol is depicted in Fig.~\ref{fig:Protocol_Pi}, where only all the communication paths for $V_1$ and $C_1$ are depicted for simplicity, showing $2$ clients and $4$ validators.

-The following are the functional description of each of the elements listed above.
-As we describe them, we present all the parameters that they require to work, and the mathematical notation for them.
+The following is the functional description of each of the elements listed above.
+As we describe them, we present all the parameters that they require to work and the mathematical notation for them.

-\subsubsection{Validators}
+\subsection{Validators}

 The validators are nodes that clients request transactions to.
-They are responsible for collecting and storing the transactions that the clients send, and compile the blocks that containins the accumulated transactions during the epochs, for the other validators to collectively approve.
+They are responsible for collecting and storing the transactions that the clients send and compile the blocks that contain the accumulated transactions during the epochs, for other validators to collectively approve.

 During the execution of the protocol, validators can take one of two different roles: leader or follower.
-When a certain amount of transactions are accumulated, or a certain amount of time has passed (parameters that we can assume are fixed prior the start of the protocol), one of the validators take the responsibility of carrying out the process of compiling the transactions into a block.
+When a certain amount of transactions are accumulated, or a certain amount of time has passed (parameters that we can assume are fixed prior to the start of the protocol), one of the validators takes the responsibility of carrying out the process of compiling the transactions into a block.
 This validator is the leader of the epoch.
-The rest of the validators are followers, which are only responsible of receiving the block compiled by the leader, and approve it, if the information contained corresponds to its internal registry, or disaprove if not.
+The rest of the validators are followers, which are only responsible for receiving the block compiled by the leader, and approve it if the information contained corresponds to its internal registry, or disapprove if not.